-The URC-11 was also used in the beacon role when it became available in early 1957, because it was less than half the size, because of employing transistorized audio stages.
+The URC-11 was also used in the beacon role when it became available in early 1957.
+It was less than half the size, because of employing transistorized audio stages.
 Agency testing was performed in January 1957, along with the SARAH beacon and another system.

 The picture below is from a portion of a picture of a Soviet press briefing in 1957, showing captured spy hardware.
 The item in the center is a URC-4, with a non-standard groundplane antenna for use as a beacon, and is mounted on a small tripod.
 In the foreground appears to be an RS-6 set.

 RT-37/PPN-2 Beacon “Rebecca-Euraka”